Tomella/fsdf-elvis/documentation/runbook.md

 There has been no log requirements provided.
 FME services has its own logging and metrics are derived from the FME logs.

-Only logs are Apache HTTP logs - Rolling 5 week logs for both access and errors in /etc/httpd/logs
+Only logs are Apache HTTP logs - Rolling 5 week logs for both access and errors in /etc/httpd/logs and application logs - Rolling 9 day logs in /var/log/fsdf.log*

 ### Log message format